Monikahung/EDA_Life_Expectancy_Analysis/README.md

 A quick analysis shows that the dataset covers a time span from **2000 to 2015**.
 There are **22 columns** representing various indicators related to life expectancy, including **Country**, **Year**, **Status**, **Life expectancy**, **Adult Mortality**, **Infant deaths**, **Alcohol**, **Percentage expenditure**, **Hepatitis B**, **Measles**, **BMI**, **Under-five deaths**, **Polio**, **Total expenditure**, **Diphtheria**, **HIV/AIDS**, **GDP**, **Population**, **Thinness (1–19 years)**, **Thinness (5–9 years)**, **Income composition of resources**, and **Schooling**.

-The project involves examining the statistical summary of each column, identifying and properly handling missing values, and checking for and removing duplicate data entries.
-This analysis aims to understand key factors influencing life expectancy globally through structured data exploration.

 ## 📌 Goals
 - Examining the statistical summary of each column.
 - Identifying missing values and applying appropriate handling techniques.
 - Checking for duplicate data entries and removing them as needed.
 - Gaining insights into key factors influencing global life expectancy through structured data exploration.

 ## 🔧 Data Preprocessing Steps
 ### 1. Reading the Dataset